What's New in Dynamics 365 and Power Platform — 2026 Release Wave 1

 It still makes mistakes, but it has crossed the threshold from "interesting experiment" to "saves me 20 minutes per flow."
 Always review what it generates.

-- DDoS protection at the platform level
+- DDoS protection is provided at the platform level

 Environment Groups and Managed Environments